 But here’s the thing.
 I think Americans assume that, because I respect the Constitution, I must blindly accept that it is perfect, infallible and should never be changed.
 Or that the founders and founding were perfect, infallible and should never be changed.
 Perhaps people think that my respect for the Constitution is a bit outdated, narrow minded or even uneducated.
 Some people may agree with my respect for the Constitution, but only because they themselves blindly support it and respect it (I’d prefer blind respect to no respect).

-I want to clear up these misnomers.
+I want to respond to some of these assumptions.
 I love liberty—hence the name, The Liberty Belle.
 I realize that a Constitution is the greatest support and defense of liberty.

 So, my passion and my allegiance to the Constitution really isn’t even about the Constitution.
 I don’t believe there is any inherent virtue or goodness in the document.
 I don’t even think it’s the most perfectly or well-written government document to exist in the world today.
 But, what I do know is that it is a STANDARD.